jsudiaman/TuneJar/README.md

 TuneJar (powered by **Java**) is a music player that is **lightweight**, **cross-platform**, and best of all, **open source**.

 ### Why TuneJar?
-Here's a few reasons why TuneJar might just be the right program for you.
+Here's a few reasons why TuneJar might just be the right player for you.

 - M3U playlists can be created, imported (e.g. from iTunes), and exported for use in other music players.
 - Metadata (title, artist, and album) can be edited directly.